The features, benefits, and drawbacks of migrating from Oracle Discoverer to Microsoft Power BI.

 Migrating Discoverer SQL to Power BI

 The SQL is manually imported as raw data into Power BI.
-Once imported, the output will match that in Discoverer, so you can design the front-end in Power BI (dashboard, graphs, etc.).
+Once imported, the output will match that in Discoverer, so you can design the front end in Power BI (dashboard, graphs, etc.).

 Considerations when migrating from Discoverer to Power BI

-Learning Curve - Power BI has a very low learning curve, which makes it easier for non-technical users to learn how to use when migrating from Oracle Discoverer.
+Learning Curve - Power BI has a very low learning curve, which makes it easier for non-technical users to learn how to use it when migrating from Oracle Discoverer.

 SQL Extraction - Once the SQL is extracted from Discoverer, it can be manually migrated into Power BI.
 Power BI does not allow users to automatically import bulk, raw SQL.

 Recommended Migration Path - We recommend migrating the Discoverer reports "as-is" into Power BI, so they match the same output in Discoverer.
 This will help reduce errors during testing and migration, and allow the business users to enhance the reports in Power BI however they see fit.

 Version Requirements - Power BI Professional version is required to import the Discoverer report SQL.
 The Professional version allows users to share data, security details, roles, and access information.
 This cannot be done using the free web version of Power BI bundled into Microsoft Office365.